Back To Blogs

 Simulation frameworks

-Once the Nvidia Isaac Sim is installed (refer to Isaac Sim documentation your environment), we wanted to understand and space out the different use-cases that could be delivered through Isaac Sim, namely:
+Once the Nvidia Isaac Sim is installed (refer to Isaac Sim documentation for your environment), we wanted to understand and space out the different use-cases that could be delivered through Isaac Sim, namely:

 • Support the software development journey of Ati’s rich product portfolio – Tug, Lite, Pivot, Lifter and Pallet Mover right from controls, perception and localization standpoint.